elginli/-Research-Course/README.md

 -Task three is the fastest and the GPU version using cupy.

 The other tasks starting with elgin- are tasks following the faiss tutorial.

-Credit to facebookresearch on GitHub and James Briggs on Youtube: https://github.com/facebookresearch/faiss/wiki/Getting-started https://www.youtube.com/watch?v=sKyvsdEv6rk&list=PLIUOU7oqGTLhlWpTz4NnuT3FekouIVlqc&index=4
+Credit to facebookresearch on GitHub: https://github.com/facebookresearch/faiss/wiki/Getting-started and James Briggs on Youtube: https://www.youtube.com/watch?v=sKyvsdEv6rk&list=PLIUOU7oqGTLhlWpTz4NnuT3FekouIVlqc&index=4

 -Flat is the most exhaustive search through the vector for the most similar items.